-The project summary must identify how the goals and objectives will meet those included in the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, Closing the Gaps: The Texas Higher Education Plan, and the requirements of the Perkins Act.
+The project summary must identify how the goals and objectives will meet those included in the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, and the requirements of the Perkins Act.